-The suggestion by Science is that these amino acids were in some ‘primordial soup’ and managed to join at random to form the molecules of life.
+The suggestion by Science is that these amino acid molecules were in some ‘primordial soup’ and managed to join at random to form the larger molecules of life.
 That takes faith.
-If you have carried out any form of synthetic Chemistry you will know that conditions have to be incredibly precise for a reaction to take place (concentrations, pH and temperature).
-You have to purify before going on to the next step.
-You have to extract.
-You have to make sure you have enough reagent.
+If you have carried out any form of synthetic Chemistry you will know that conditions have to be incredibly precise for a reaction to take place (eg. concentration, pH and temperature).
+You then have to extract; you have to purify; you have to make sure you have a sufficient quantity of reagent; before going on to the next step.
 Mixing a whole heap of Chemicals together just does not work.

 So supposing there was this ‘soup’ what is the probability of these amino acid arranging to form a biologically active polypeptide by pure chance.

 Insulin is a smaller molecule than an enzyme.
 It is a hormone made in the pancreas which allows the body to use glucose for energy.
 It is made from 51 amino acids using 17 of the permitted 20.
 It must be about the minimum size of polypeptide that can cause a biological response or activity.